Oscars TV Review: Hostless Show Starts With Rock & Then Rolls Off The Rails

 With a stage framed with what was either a Game of Thrones set reject or a Jeff Koons interpretation of Donald Trump’s hair, tonight’s bloated Oscars was a live ceremony that certainly lacked form, far too often function.

-Sure, Julia Roberts showed up to present the Best Picture award to see the Pete Farrelly directed and Viggo Mortensen and Mahershala Ali starring Green Book get the big win – and a remarkable back turning protest by Spike Lee.
+Sure, Julia Roberts showed up to present the Best Picture award and to see the Pete Farrelly directed and Viggo Mortensen and Mahershala Ali starring Green Book get the big win – and a remarkable back turning protest by Spike Lee in the Dolby Theatre.

 In the other big categories, Alfonso Cuarón won Best Director for Roma and delivered Mexico it’s first Foreign Language Film too.
 Rami Malek rightly took the Best Actor win for his role as the late great Freddie Mercury in Bohemian Rhapsody.
 More than deserving the standing ovation she received, a truly regal Olivia Colman shocked many by snagging the Best Actress award for her royal stint in The Favourite.